patriksvensson/cupboard/README.md

 A framework for provisioning local environments to a desired state, using the .NET SDK.

-**⚠ Disclaimer:**
+## Disclaimer
-Currently in preview.
-Use at own risk.
+Currently in preview. **Use at own risk.**

 ## Introduction

 In Cupboard, you define `catalogs`, `manifests`, and `resources`.

 * **Resources:**
   A resource describes the desired state for some part of a system.
   This might be a file, directory, package, etc.
 * **Manifests:**
   A manifest contains one or many resources.
+  Used to specify how to assemble parts that uses many resources.
 * **Catalogs:**
   A catalog contains one or many manifests.
+  Used as a logical grouping of machines and/or platforms.

 ### 1. Create a console application